0w0Demonic/AquaHotkey/docs/Extensions/Stream.md

 `.ToArray()` or `.ForEach()`.
 That means fewer less operations done overall (if you know what you're doing), and a much cleaner mental model.

+To make the most use out of streams, you should try to "filter left".
+In other words, try to cut down on elements as soon as possible.

 ### Lazy Eval - Example

 A very interesting quirk of streams is that they can be *infinite* in size,